irisnet/irishub/docs/features/service.md

 ```

 ### Service result schema
-Service providers respond to a user request (containing an input object) by sending back a response that consists of a _result_ object and an optional output object, the latter of which is required only when the result code equals 200.
-The result object must conform to this [schema](service-result.json), and here is an example of a compliant instance:
+Service providers respond to a user request by sending back a response that consists of a _result_ object and an optional output object, the latter of which is required only when the result code equals 200.
+The result object must conform to this [schema](service-result.json), and here is an example of a valid instance:

 ```json
 {